xraypy/xraylarch/doc/installation.rst

 To be clear, most of Larch will work fine without these modules installed, but the corresponding functionality will not be available.

-Getting Help and Support
+Getting Help
 ============================

-For questions and support about Larch, please use the `Ifeffit Mailing List`_.
+For questions about using or installing Larch, please use the `Ifeffit Mailing List`_.

+For reporting bugs or working with the development process, please use the `Larch Github Pages`_.

 .. _install-exa: